Creating water is no longer reserved for Poseidon himself; now we can do it too!

 - Digital gram scale like this one on Amazon.
 For smaller projects like terrariums, the measurements of resin and hardener need to be more accurate, so the internet seems to agree that scales are essential.

 - Your usual terrarium supplies.
-I almost forgot – you need a terrarium container, decorative stones and rocks to build your sections, appropriate substrate, drainage material, and plants.
+I almost forgot – you need a terrarium container, decorative stones, and rocks to build your sections, appropriate substrate, drainage material, and plants.
+Check out the terrarium supplies on our store for all those needs.

 Of course, you could do this whole project with fake plants, but to me, this entire project is about bringing artificial and natural elements together in harmony.